 The incredibly varied hiking trails

 The island is home to numerous levada hikes, which are irrigation channels offering various trails suitable for different fitness levels.
-The levada hikes often have interesting features, such as tunnels or hidden waterfalls, that make for interesting wayoints along the trails.
+The levada hikes often have many interesting features, such as tunnels or hidden waterfalls.

 Its wonderfully mild climate

 Madeira’s sub-tropical climate and mild temperatures make it very much a year-round travel destination.
-It sometimes even called the “island of eternal spring”.
+It’s sometimes even called the “island of eternal spring”.

 The months from October to April see more rainfall than summer, though the temperatures still hover around 20/21 degrees Celsius (68/70 °F) even during the winter months.
 From July until September, expect temperatures reaching up to 26/27 °C (79/81 °F).

 It’s never too hot, never too cold.
-Whenever you’re thinking of going to Madeira, you can probably just go ahead and book those flights, because there isn’t really a wrong time to visit.
+Whenever you’re thinking of going to Madeira, you can probably just go ahead and book those flights, because there isn’t a truly wrong time to visit.
+(Though it does rain more often from November to January.)

 The local cuisine